6 cl of white wine

-The Pirlo is the classic aperitivo drunk in all Brescia wine bars and pubs.
-The recipe is very simple: still white wine, Campari (or Aperol, but for many this it’s pure heresy!) and then soda, the whole thing is then garnished with orange slices.
+The Pirlo is the classic aperitivo drunk in Brescia wine bars and pubs.
+The recipe is straightforward: still white wine, Campari as bitter (or Aperol, but for many this, it’s pure heresy!), and soda.
+The whole thing is then garnished with orange slices.

-Fresh, intriguing, strengthen by the bitter caress of Campari: it’s the aperitif par excellence with an amazing balance between sweetness and bitterness.
+Fresh, intriguing, strengthened by the bitter caress of Campari: it’s the aperitif par excellence with an outstanding balance between sweetness and bitterness.

 Who invented the Pirlo drink?

-It looks like the Venetian Spritz made with prosecco wine, we could say that they are kind of cousins, but let’s keep calling it Pirlo.
-It’s part of our tradition and it comes from the habit of drinking vermouth and bitters as an aperitif with sparkling water.
+It looks like the Venetian Spritz made with prosecco wine.
+We could say they are cousins, but let’s keep calling it Pirlo.
+It’s part of our tradition, and it comes from the habit of drinking vermouth and bitters as an aperitif with sparkling water.